LofNaDI/clusteringAnalysis/README.md

 ## >>> Code dependencies

-The code of the waveform analysis calls **fig2svg** to export figures to svg files.
+- The code of the waveform analysis calls **fig2svg** to export figures to svg files.
 More information about it [here](https://github.com/kupiqu/fig2svg).
+- The code of the clustering analysis calls **sparsePCA** to rank variables.
+More information about it [here](https://github.com/tbuehler/sparsePCA).